prevwong/reka.js/docs/guides/getting-started.md

 ## Installation

-First, we need to install 2 packages:
+Before we start, we need to install 2 packages:

 - `@rekajs/types` which provides APIs to create Reka data types (ie: the `State` AST nodes)
 - `@rekajs/core` which allows us to create a new `Reka` instance